The 10 Most Important DP Patterns for Interviews

 Three mistakes account for most of the frustration engineers feel with DP.

-• Memorizing recurrences without understanding invariants: You can memorize the LCS recurrence.
-But if you don't understand why a match extends from dp[i-1][j-1] while a non-match takes max(dp[i-1][j], dp[i][j-1]), you won't adapt when the problem adds a twist.
-Wildcard Pattern Matching, for example, uses the same two-string invariant but adds a * character that changes the transition.
+• Memorising recurrences: You can memorize the LCS recurrence.
+But if you don't understand why a match extends from dp[i-1][j-1] while a non match takes max(dp[i-1][j], dp[i][j-1]), you won't adapt when the problem adds a twist.
+Wildcard Pattern Matching, for example, uses the same two string invariant but adds a * character that changes the transition.
 Without the invariant, the twist is a wall.
 With it, the modification is straightforward.

-• Skipping the identification step: Most engineers jump from reading the problem straight to attempting code.
+• Skipping the identification step: The jump from reading the problem straight to attempting code is almost reflexive.
 The identification step, where you scan for structural triggers and match them to a pattern, is the layer that makes DP fast under pressure.
-Without it, you're reverse-engineering the pattern from the problem every single time.
+Without it, you're reverse engineering the pattern from the problem every single time.

-• Practicing patterns in isolation instead of interleaving: Solving 10 LCS problems in a row builds familiarity with LCS.
+• Isolated practice: Solving 10 LCS problems in a row builds familiarity with LCS.
 It doesn't build the ability to distinguish LCS from Edit Distance when both problems involve two strings.
 Interleaving practice across pattern families trains the selection skill, which is what interviews actually measure.
 Isolation practice feels productive because you get faster at each individual pattern.
 But the interview doesn't test speed within a pattern.
 It tests whether you can pick the right one.

 The identification gap